mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ![150%](assets/coupling-4.png)

-^ This would allow us to implement new functionality and fix bugs in each of these child features without building anything unnecessary things.
+^ This would allow us to implement new functionality and fix bugs in each of these child features without building anything unnecessary.

 ^ Now, this all sounds great in theory and in this fancy diagram, but I do want to point out the flip side of this.